AakankshaDahima/liveSearchBarTails/README.md

 ## Run API Service

-1. Go to new terminal, Run `python ./AkanshaAPI/api.py`
+1. Go to new terminal, Go to `AkanshaAPI` directory

-If error `ImportError: No module named flask` appears, then Run:

     1. Run `virtualenv flask`